Import API

 AttributeTypeRequiredDescription

-personal_access_tokenstringyesGitHub personal access token
+personal_access_tokenstringYesGitHub personal access token.

-github_hostnamestringnoCustom GitHub Enterprise hostname.
+github_hostnamestringNoCustom GitHub Enterprise hostname.
 Do not set for GitHub.com.
 From GitLab 16.5 to GitLab 17.1, you must include the path /api/v3.

-optional_stagesobjectnoAdditional items to import.
-Introduced in GitLab 15.5
+optional_stagesobjectNoAdditional items to import.

-timeout_strategystringnoStrategy for handling import timeouts.
+timeout_strategystringNoStrategy for handling import timeouts.
 Valid values are optimistic (continue to next stage of import) or pessimistic (fail immediately).
 Defaults to pessimistic.
 Introduced in GitLab 16.5.

 curl --request POST \